-8. 2018 Stock Option and Grant Plan
+2018 Stock Option and Grant Plan

-In September 2018, the Company adopted the 2018 stock option and grant plan (the 2018 Plan), which provides for the Company to sell or issue common stock, or other stock-based awards, to employees, members of the board of directors and consultants of the Company.
-The 2018 Plan is administered by the board of directors, or at the discretion of the board of directors, by a committee of the board of directors, vesting and other restrictions are determined at the discretion of the board of directors, or their committee if so delegated, except that the exercise price per share of stock options may not be less than 100% of the fair market value of the share of common stock on the date of grant and the term of stock option may not be greater than 10 years.
-The Company generally grants stock-based awards with service conditions only (service-based awards), although there has been one grant with performance conditions.
+In September 2018, the Company adopted the 2018 Stock Option and Grant Plan (2018 Plan), which provided for the Company to sell or issue common stock, or other stock-based awards, to employees, members of the board of directors and consultants of the Company.
+The 2018 Plan was administered by the board of directors, or at the discretion of the board of directors, by a committee of the board of directors, vesting and other restrictions were determined at the discretion of the board of directors, or their committee if so delegated, except that the exercise price per share of stock options may not be less than 100% of the fair market value of the share of common stock on the date of grant and the term of stock option may not be greater than 10 years.
+The Company generally granted stock-based awards with service conditions only (service-based awards), although there has been one grant with performance conditions.
 Stock options granted under the 2018 Plan generally vest over three to four years.
-There were 2,580,453 shares reserved under the 2018 Plan for the future issuance of equity awards and, as of September 30, 2019, 638,042 shares were available for grant.
+There were 1,959,411 options granted under the 2018 Plan prior to the plan termination upon consummation of the Company's IPO in October 2019.